 Ironclad EXO Project Impact — Designed for maximum impact and knuckle protection plus anti-vibration, which is super smart.
 When doing heavy duty work, it’s easy to forget that the back of your hand can get damaged from knocking around objects or something falling.
 Unfortunately though, the palm was too wide so it felt loose and frustrating.
-Finger length was ok (smidge too long but in places that I could live with), but fingers were very wide.
+Finger length was ok (a smidge too long, but in places that I could live with).
+Fingers were very wide.
 Despite that, they felt like I might get a good grip if I were to use them.
 Both the palm and all knuckles had padding/guards.
 Thumbs have a terrycloth material for a sweat wipe.
 All in all, decent number of features, but ultimately made for much wider (and just slightly longer) hands.
 Too small for K so definitely a small, but not a good enough fit to earn it a spot on the keep pile.
 Returned.